 One item you'll investigate in the Questions and Projects section is what happens when the wiring of the servos gets changed.
 How does this get handled?
 It involves more changes than you might think.
-For example, if you were to unplug a servo from servo Port 12 and plug it back into servo Port 15, you can't just change the photo that shows what port to plug it into.
-The schematic, which is the preferred method of communicating wiring information, has to be changed, and so do all the program listings.
+For example, if you were to unplug a servo from servo port 12 and then plug it into servo port 15, you can't just change the drawing that shows what port to plug it into.
+The schematic, which is the preferred method of communicating wiring information, has to be changed, but so do all the program listings.
 At some point you might want to add more servos to function as grippers.
 Although a gripper design is not included in this text, Questions and Projects has exercises that will prepare you for connecting servos to different ports.

 So far, the Boe-Bot can be programmed to roll forward or backward or to rotate in place.
 During some of your testing, small variations in servo performance were discovered and corrected in software.
-The software calibration that was performed was all done at just three speeds: full speed ahead, full speed reverse, and full stop.
+The advantage of calibration in software is that, instead of mechanically adjusting the Boe-Bot, the PBASIC program is modified to make the correction.
+This software calibration was all done at only two or three speeds: full speed ahead, full speed reverse, and full stop.
 In the projects section you'll get a chance to further research and generalize the software calibration for a variety of speeds.
-In later chapters, you'll also write functions and lookup tables to fine tune the servos at any speed.

-- 1. Explain how iterative testing and development works.
-How was it used with the Boe-Bot? - 2.
-Explain the two things the debug command does. - 3.
-What are the different types of output data that can be used with the debug command?
-Explain each type. - 4.
-Explain how to trouble-shoot a servo assuming that it did not respond to any of the tests in Activity #2.
-Also, explain how the debug command can be used to perform additional tests to isolate the problem. - 5.
-Assuming the DC motor updates what it's doing every 20 ms, how many times per second does the DC motor update itself?
-Hint: This is a division problem. - 6.
-Discuss how you would modify Figure 1.12 and Program Listing 1.3 if you wanted to do your servo calibration using I/O line P15.
-How would it change Figure 1.14 (b)? - 7.
-Assume in Activity #6 that you want to use I/O lines 14 and 15 to drive both servos.
-Make sketches of your recommended modifications to the relevant diagrams, pictures, and code samples in this activity to accommodate this change. - 8.
+- 1. Explain the two things the debug command does. - 2.
+What are the different types of output data that can be used with the aebug command?
+Hint: Use the BASIC Stamp Manual to answer this question. - 3.
+Assuming the circuit inside the servo that controls the DC motor updates what it's doing every 20 ms, how many times per second does the DC motor get updated?
+Hint: This is a division problem. - 4.
+Discuss how you would modify Figure 1.25 and Program Listing 1.2 if you wanted to test each of your servos using I/O line P15.
+How would it change Figure 1.15 (b)? - 5.
+Assume in Activity #5 that you want to use I/O lines P14 and P15 to drive both servos.
+Make sketches of your recommended modifications to the relevant diagrams, pictures, and code samples in this activity to accommodate this change. - 6.
 What would you do if you wanted to drive the servos using I/O lines P10 and P11.
-Hint: This will be easier for those of you BOE Rev A users.
-Repeat the activities in Question 7.
+Repeat the activities in Question 5.
+Hint: One of the Appendix sections in the back of the book will be useful.